Chapter 3301-83 Pupil Transportation

 (2) Type II (contractor-owned and operated school buses):

-(1) Reimbursement for special transportation may be approved by the department’s center for school finance for children with disabilities attending a special education program approved by the department’s office of exceptional children and/or attending a regular class in a public school.
+(1) Reimbursement for special transportation may be approved by the department for children with disabilities attending a special education program approved by the department's office for exceptional children and/or attending a regular class in a public school, and who have transportation appropriately identified as a related service on their individual education plans.

 (3) All vehicles used must be authorized vehicles as defined in rule 3301-83-19 of the Administrative Code.
 A privately owned vehicle utilized to transport a pupil of the family is not subject to regulation other than that required by state law.

 (4) Eligible children with disabilities who ride on regular school buses on regular routes are not eligible for special education transportation reimbursement.
-They are to be counted on the department’s T-1 and T-2 forms.
+They are to be counted and reported on the department's T-1 and T-2 forms as regular education riders; except that if fifty per cent or more of the passengers on a route are children with disabilities, the cost can be prorated and reported to the department for reimbursement.

-(5) Reimbursement claims for transportation of children with disabilities shall be reported on the appropriate form as required by the department’s center for school finance.
+(5) Reimbursement claims for transportation of children with disabilities shall be reported on the appropriate form as required by the department.

 (2) All adjustments by transportation service type shall be made within the first quarter following the close of the fiscal year.